 A few hours later, I passed out like a satiated sunbeam (in my hotel room) and my dreams were filled with wild, vivid imagery.

-I smiled and looked out the window of the coach, chuffed to be the more optimistic equivalent of a cognizant canary in a coal mine.
+smiled and looked out the window of the coach, chuffed to be the more

 The article I had read had hit the nail on the head: